How Are Title And Registration Fees Paid On A Mobile Home?

 Does this make sense so far?
 Okay, good!

 Next, we need to register the mobile home in your name as you are the new Buyer.
 For those who do not know what registration means, each year you will get dated stickers that need to be placed on the front of your mobile home.
-These look exactly the same as the ones that you put on your vehicle license plate in the upper right hand corner.
-The reason for this is because in Florida, a mobile home on leased land is viewed as and taxed as a used motor vehicle which essentially is why they use the same stickers I’m sure.
+These look exactly the same as the ones that you put on your vehicle license plate in the upper right-hand corner.
+The reason for this is that in Florida, a mobile home on leased land is viewed as and taxed as a used motor vehicle which essentially is why they use the same stickers I’m sure.

-Now the length of time will be based on when in the year you purchased the home.
+Now the length of time will be based on when the year you purchased the home.
 If you are buying a home in January, then you may be paying a different amount than if you are buying the home say in July.

-After working with several members of the local Department of Motor Vehicles, no one can can tell me exactly how this is figured out.
+After working with several members of the local Department of Motor Vehicles, no one can tell me exactly how this is figured out.
 However, here at The Mobile Home Dealer were able to obtain the sheet that gives the exact amount, and we will be happy to walk you through this.
 To do this just get in contact with us through the comments here, or reach out to us directly on our website at sellmobilehome.com.

 When purchasing a mobile home, it is of utmost importance that you are getting the home out of the Seller’s name and in your name as the Buyer, as soon as possible.
-Not only to make sure the paperwork is correct, but also to avoid some of the late fees that the Department of Motor Vehicles will impose on you if you do not get it the title switched to your name within 30 days.
+Not only to make sure the paperwork is correct but also to avoid some of the late fees that the Department of Motor Vehicles will impose on you if you do not get the title switched to your name within 30 days.